-Autumn in Tassie is pure magic.
-Autumn in Tassie with a glass of Holm Oak wine in your hand is, well, out of this world.
+A visit to Tassie is pure magic.
 You’ve not experienced the deep south of Australia until you’ve taken a road trip through the Tamar Valley region, stopped in at our cellar door, enjoyed the fresh, local produce, thrown an apple or six at the delightful Pinot d’ Pig and explored some of Tasmania’s best scenic routes.

 So, are you ready to find out where to drop the pin on your map?
 Here are our top picks of places to see, visit and explore in the Tamar Valley.
 We promise it’s worth the trip!